 You may have heard that President Obama is trying to get himself re-elected.
 What you may not have heard is what US EPA Chief, Lisa Jackson, is doing to help him.
 Last month, the President sent out an invitation to attend his money-raising events in San Francisco.
-The invitation said that, by giving $5,000, contributors would receive a “Season Pass” to so called “VIP events,” and that:
+The invitation said that, by giving $5,000, contributors would receive a “Season Pass” to so-called “VIP events,” and that:

-- “The Season Pass is a monthly speaker series of top level people from the administration and campaign who will come to the Bay Area, at least once a month, to have more intimate, in-depth gatherings with Pass holders”
+- “The Season Pass is a monthly speaker series of top-level people from the administration and campaign who will come to the Bay Area, at least once a month, to have more intimate, in-depth gatherings with Pass holders”

-- “…The idea is to give a smaller group of people personal introduction to a lot of amazing people as well as VIP status at the big events (i.e., smaller receptions, preferred seating) and have the chance for more substantive discussions and interaction.”
+- “…The idea is to give a smaller group of people a personal introduction to a lot of amazing people as well as VIP status at the big events (i.e., smaller receptions, preferred seating) and have the chance for more substantive discussions and interaction.”

 And then the invitation added this: